 To discuss your case and your best options moving forward (at NO cost to you), call us for the free consultation at 404-400-4000 or fill out the form on this page.

-What Do I Need to Know About the Personal Injury Claim Process?
+What Do I Need to Know About the Personal Injury Claim Process in Georgia?

 For most people, a personal injury accident is their first major experience with the legal claims process.
 If you’re left with extreme injuries or property damage, the process can feel very overwhelming, even hopeless.
 But as a victim, the law is on your side.